mongodb/docs/source/reference/javascript.rst

    This function will fail if the current database *is not* the admin database.

-   This command provides a wrapper around the :mongodb:command:`shutdown`.
+   This command provides a wrapper around the :command:`shutdown`.

 .. js:function:: db.stats(scale)